IrinaWPB/Quizzable1/README.md

        - https://quizapi.io/
        - https://opendb.com/

-"Npm i" after cloning for both frontend and backend Tests run separately for backend and frontend
+"Npm i" after cloning for both frontend and backend.

+Tests run separately for backend and frontend.

-More features to be added..
+More features to be added.

 # Happy [Quizzing](https://quizzable-a90200121f06.herokuapp.com/)!